-Per section 134(b) and section 134(c), the local needs assessment and local application template is provided below.
-Local education agencies (LEA) and postsecondary institutions will submit the local needs assessment, the local application, and annual application for funds issued under the Act through the Delaware eGrants platform.
-The process to review the local needs assessment, approve the local application, and award funds under the Act is defined in the Career & Technical Education Policies and Procedures.
+Per section 134(b) and section 134(c), the local needs assessment and local application template is provided here.
+Local education agencies (LEA) and postsecondary institutions submit the local needs assessment, the local application, and annual application for funds issued under the Act through the Delaware <a href="https://example.com/errarea-erra

-Any LEA or postsecondary institution desiring financial assistance under the Act will submit a local application to the Eligible Agency that will be approved by the Delaware Department of Education.
-A copy of the completed local needs assessment will be submitted as part of the local application.
-The local needs assessment will be updated and resubmitted at least once every two (2) years.
-Per section 134(d), both the local application and needs assessment will be completed in consultation with a diverse stakeholder body consisting, at a minimum, of those representatives defined under the Act.
-Per section 135(e), continued consultation will be sought from those representatives defined under the Act.
-The continued consultation will include, but not be limited to, updating qualitative and quantitative data in the local needs assessment, to ensure the local system of CTE is responsive to the defined needs of students and the labor market and to ensure human and fiscal resources are applied to improve student outcomes, including work-based learning opportunities.
+Any LEA or postsecondary institution desiring financial assistance under the Act will submit a local application to the Eligible Agency that is approved by the Delaware Department of Education.
+A copy of the completed local needs assessment is submitted as part of the local application.
+The local needs assessment is updated and resubmitted at least once every two (2) years.
+Per section 134(d), both the local application and needs assessment are completed in consultation with a diverse stakeholder body consisting, at a minimum, of those representatives defined under the Act.
+Per section 135(e), continued consultation is sought from those representatives defined under the Act.
+The continued consultation includes, but not be limited to, updating qualitative and quantitative data in the local needs assessment, to ensure the local system of CTE is responsive to the defined needs of students and the labor market and to ensure human and fiscal resources are applied to improve student outcomes, including work-based learning opportunities.

 The overarching performance management routine, which includes the local needs assessment, the local application, and related local and state monitoring routines, is designed as a fluid process to meaningfully connect those documented system needs to the allocation of human and fiscal resources to improve youth and adult learner outcomes.
-As such, the local needs assessment is defined as a self-evaluation conducted by secondary and postsecondary institutions to improve student access, achievement, and equity in CTE programs, as well as the implementation of high-quality CTE programs of study and improvement of the local education and workforce system (to be completed once every two years).
-The local application is defined as an operational plan developed by LEAs and postsecondary institutions to implement high-quality CTE programs of study, establish performance targets for those core indicators of performance defined under the Act, improve student outcomes, and expand innovative practices (to be completed once every four years and updated as needed).
+As such, the local needs assessment is developed in consultation with eligible recipients and defined as a self-evaluation conducted by secondary and postsecondary institutions to improve student access, achievement, and equity in CTE programs, as well as the implementation of high-quality CTE programs of study and improvement of the local education and workforce system (to be completed once every two (2) years).
+The local application, also developed in consultation with eligible recipients, is defined as an operational plan developed by LEAs and postsecondary institutions to implement high-quality CTE programs of study, establish performance targets for those core indicators of performance defined under the Act, improve student outcomes, and expand innovative practices (to be completed once every four (4) years and updated as needed).
 The application for funds is defined as a financial request for resources made available under the Act, to reflect findings from the local needs assessment and be issued in alignment with the local application (to be completed annually).
 As such, the local needs assessment and the local application template are organized across five (5) core priority areas, which are: